-Today, good social media plans are incomplete without the addition of video.
+Today, good social media strategies are incomplete without the addition of video.
 Here are eleven reasons your social media plan could be missing out on lucrative opportunities if it lacks video.

 1. On Trend

-Social media is continually evolving.
-With the release of apps like Vine and improved editing tools, video is quickly becoming a staple of social media.
-People no longer want to just read what their favorite businesses and organizations are up to – they want to watch updates.
-Social media plans that include video have been shown to improve brand recognition, and recent studies have shown that people are more likely to trust and remember brands when they come across videos on social media.
+Social media plans that include video have been shown to improve brand recognition.
+People are more likely to trust and remember brands when they come across videos on social media.
 Integrating video into online strategy is important for staying current and is now an expected extension of social media.

 4. Go Where the People Are